Nanda-Regine/campus-compass/docs/BUILD_JOURNEY_VARSITYOS.md

 ## Vision

-Campus Compass is not just an app — it is infrastructure for South African student success.
+VarsityOS is not just an app — it is infrastructure for South African student success.
 Every feature is built around one question: **what does a first-generation SA university student actually need to survive and thrive?** NSFAS budgeting, load-shedding awareness, 11 languages, crisis support, part-time work balancing — all woven together with an AI companion named Nova.